IlariaPilo/new-hashing-benchmark/README.md

 ```
 ./perf-benchmarks.sh [ARGS]
 Arguments:
   -i, --input INPUT_DIR     Directory storing the datasets
   -o, --output OUTPUT_DIR   Directory that will store the output
+  -f, --filter FILTER       Type of benchmark to execute.
+Options = probe,join
   -t, --threads THREADS     The number of threads to be used (default: all)
   -h, --help                Display this help message
 ```
-Results are saved in the specified output directory, in a file called `perf_<timestamp>.csv`.
+Results are saved in the specified output directory, in a file called `perf-<filter>_<timestamp>.csv`.

 #### 🚨 DON'T PANIC [perf troubleshooting]
 If the `perf` benchmark script returns "Error opening counter cycles", try the following steps.